Dubai Health Centre to spearhead growth of digital health in UAE

 Her Majesty’s Trade Commissioner for the Middle East, Simon Penney, said:

 “Digital technologies have been at the heart of the public health response to Covid-19 worldwide and we’ve all learned that with digital on hand, we can do far more with less.
 It’s heartening to see Dubai’s Osteopathic Health Centre leading the way in the Middle East with this forward-thinking contract with ORCHA.
 The centre’s patients will benefit in so many ways and I hope this is the start of a leap forward in digital health for the country and the entire region.”

-ORCHA business development director, George Kowalski, who will be based in Dubai to oversee the project, said:
+ORCHA business development director, George Kowalski, who will be overseeing the project, said:

 “When it comes to digital health, the UAE is at a turning point.
 The population is very mobile, as we have so many expats in the country, and a by-product of this over the last year has been an increased COVID-19 infection rate.
 Medical practitioners haven’t been able to see enough patients, due to strict safety protocols.
 Being able to give patients access to high-quality, safe apps will be transformational.

 “We are here to support the Centre with its innovative project and part of that will mean engaging with patients and professionals to help them understand the benefits of health apps.